 What will I do?

 From the start, you will develop your technical, client management, and project management skills.
 At the outset, you will likely work on a diverse set of projects under the direction of an experienced professional.
-As part of your continuing career development, you will be asked to tackle more challenging work, allowing you to progress from project support roles to task manager and project manager.
-Your technical expertise will grow as you work side-by-side with seasoned professionals and through mentoring and professional growth opportunities.
-And of course, you'll receive the training you need to be successful, be it regarding health and safety training, technical matters, or business skills.
+As part of your continuing career development, you will be asked to tackle increasingly challenging work, as you progress from project support roles to task manager and project manager.
+Your technical expertise will grow as you work side-by-side with seasoned professionals and through mentoring and other professional growth opportunities.
+You'll receive the training you need to be successful, including health and safety, technical matters, and business skills.

 You will develop your talents as a steward of your clients' resources.
 From project controls and staff management to subcontracting and risk management, you will have the opportunity to become as proficient in your client management and business skills as you are in your technical specialty.
 Our approach to doing business is the sell-manage-do model, so you will have client contact very early in your career with Geosyntec.